The mountain of a thousand facets

 Sébastien R.regarding the Cormet de Roselend "Beautiful surface, magnificent scenery, mixed weather today with a very cool temperature felt at the summit...
 But superb!"

-Alexandre D. about the Col du Petit Saint-Bernard "If there's a difficulty, it's the length of this pass.
+Alexandre D. concerning the Col du Petit Saint-Bernard "If there's one difficulty, it's the length of this pass.
 Otherwise, it's an easy climb with a percentage that only varies slightly, 5-6%.
 Magnificent scenery, it's a pleasure to pedal in a postcard setting."

 Christiane C. concerning the Petit Saint-Bernard pass: "Passage between France and Italy.
 An exceptional site for its beauty: a magnificent panorama with a view of Mont Blanc.
 What's more, the Petit-Saint-Bernard pass is steeped in history."